-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following images indicate the location of the coin-cell battery and provide a visual representation of the installation procedure.
+The following image(s) indicate the location of the coin-cell battery and provides a visual representation of the installation procedure.

-Insert the coin-cell battery into the socket with the positive side (+) label facing up and snap the battery in the socket.
+- 1. Insert the coin-cell battery into the socket with the positive side (+) label facing up and snap the battery in the socket. - 2.
+Place the computer in an upright position.